Step 4: Responsibilities After Approval

 Amendments to an Approved IRB Protocol

-Once a study has been approved by the IRB — no matter the approval level (link to where we define levels of approval) — if the researcher wants to change something about the study, they must submit those proposed changes to the IRB for review and approval before the changes can be implemented.
+Once a study has been approved by the IRB — no matter the approval level — if the researcher wants to change something about the study, they must submit those proposed changes to the IRB for review and approval before the changes can be implemented.
 Amendments may require a different level of review due to new or different risks/benefits to participants or laws that may apply as a result of the changes.

 At NC State, due to our university human subject regulation, all changes must be submitted to the IRB for review.
-Please refer to the IRB policy related to amendments and Renewals.
-Additionally, please refer to the NC State guidance for amendments and Exempt studies.
+Please refer to the NC State University IRB unit standard on renewals, amendments, closures, and transfers for more details.
 Amendments are submitted to the IRB via the electronic system.

 Annual Approval Renewal

-Annual Approval Renewal, also called Continuing Review, is required for all Full Board studies and may be required for Expedited or Exempt studies as determined by the IRB.
+Annual approval renewal, also called continuing review, is required for all convened full board studies and may be required for expedited or exempt studies as determined by the IRB.
 This review is annual but may occur at a quicker rate as needed.
-This process provides the IRB with an update about the progress of the research study.
-Please refer to the IRB policy related to amendments and Renewals.
+This process provides the IRB with an update on the progress of the research study.
+Please refer to the NC State University IRB unit standard on renewals, amendments, closures, and transfers for more details.

 Registering a Clinical Trial Online